EVOLVED-5G/SDK-CLI/docs/source/libraries.rst

 * **LocationSubscriber**: allows you to track devices and retrieve updates about their location.You can use LocationSubscriber to create subscriptions, where each one of them can be used to track a device.
 * **QosAwareness**: allows you to request QoS from a set of standardized values for better service experience (Ex.
 TCP_BASED / LIVE Streaming / CONVERSATIONAL_VOICE etc).
 You can create subscriptions where each one of them has specific QoS parameters.
 A notification is sent back to the net-app if the QoS targets can no longer be full-filled.
 * **ConnectionMonitor**: allows you to monitor devices in the 5G Network.
 You can use this class to retrieve notifications by the 5G Network for individual devices when connection is lost (for example the user device has not been connected to the 5G network for the past 10 seconds) or when connection is alive.
-* **TSNManager** allows NetApp developers to apply Time-Sensitive Networking (TSN) standards to time-sensitive NetApps.
+* **TSNManager** allows Network App developers to apply Time-Sensitive Networking (TSN) standards to time-sensitive NetApps.
 Allows the configuration of certain parameters in the underlying TSN infrastructure of the testbed.
 * **CAPIFInvokerConnector** a low level class, that is used by the evolved-5G CLI in order to register NetApps to CAPIF
-* **ServiceDiscoverer** allows NetApp developers to connect to CAPIF in order to discover services.
+* **ServiceDiscoverer** allows Network App developers to connect to CAPIF in order to discover services.
 It's also used internally within the SDK in order to get access token from CAPIF before interacting with services like NEF or CAPIF.
 * **CAPIFProviderConnector** a low level class, that allows an Exposer (like the NEF emulator or the TSN emulator) to register to CAPIF
+* **CAPIFLogger**, that allows an API provider (like NEF Emulator) to save Log information, for example capture incoming requests and responses
+* **CAPIFAuditor**, that allows an API provider (like NEF Emulator) to query the Log, for example filter all the Log information for a given Network APP